Brontomerus: Discovery

 Fossils of Brontomerus were recovered from a quarry at the top of the Ruby Ranch Member of the Cedar Mountain Formation in eastern Utah, United States.
 The specimens were originally collected in 1994 and 1995 by a team of researchers from the Sam Noble museum of Norman, Oklahoma.
 It was named and described by Michael P. Taylor, Mathew J. Wedel and Richard L. Cifelli, an international team from the University College London, Western University of Health Sciences and the Sam Noble Oklahoma Museum of Natural History.
 The fossils were recovered from a locality known as the Hotel Mesa Quarry in easternmost Grand County, Utah.
 The site had been previously known to private collectors, who had already stolen a considerable number of fossils, many of which are likely to be scientifically valuable.
 Exposed bones that remained were in various states of disrepair: some had even been broken and their pieces used to hold down a plastic tarpaulin.
 Due in part to this "pillaging" of the fossil site, the team was unable to recover more complete specimens.

 Classification

 Based on phylogenetic analysis using a 50% majority rule tree, Brontomerus was initially placed as a basal somphospondyl within Titanosauriformes, in a trichotomy with Euhelopus and the Titanosauria.
 A strict consensus tree was also calculated, but yielded poorly resolved results.
 The tree can be seen below:

-In 2012, D'Emic concluded that Brontomerus to be a nomen dubium due to the holotype's fragmentary, nondiagnostic nature, but regarded it referable to Titanosauriformes.
+In 2012, D'Emic concluded that Brontomerus is a nomen dubium due to the holotype's fragmentary, nondiagnostic nature, but regarded it as referrable to Titanosauriformes.

 In 2013, Mannion et al. found Brontomerus to be securely classified as a basal somphospondyl, but were not able to resolve its affinities more precisely.